ShAhilK2/Hospital-server/README.md

 or nodemon server.js

  ## Usage
-GET /

-Retrieves information about the kidneys, including the total number of kidneys, the number of healthy kidneys, and the number of unhealthy kidneys.
-POST /
+The Kidney Health Tracker provides a set of intuitive API endpoints for seamless interaction:

+    GET /: Retrieve comprehensive statistics about kidney health.
-Adds a new kidney to the user's data.
+    POST /: Add new kidney health data.

-Request Body:

-json

-{
-  "isHealthy": true
-}

-Replace "isHealthy" with true or false depending on the health status of the kidney.
-DELETE /

-Deletes all unhealthy kidneys if any.
-PUT /

-(Note: The PUT route in the provided code is currently empty and does not have any functionality.)
+    DELETE /: Remove unhealthy kidneys from the dataset.
+    PUT /: Update existing kidney health data (Currently empty in the provided code).